stitchdata/docs/_developer-content/connect/guides/api/replication-scheduling.md

 #          PAGE INFO         #
 # -------------------------- #

-title: Replication Scheduling for Sources Using the API
+title: Replication Scheduling for Sources Using the Connect API
-doc-type: "concept"
+permalink: /developers/stitch-connect/guides/replication-scheduling-for-sources
+redirect_from: /stitch-connect/guides/replication-scheduling-for-sources
+summary: "Stitch supports three replication scheduling methods: Replication Frequency, Anchor Scheduling, and Advanced Scheduling.
+Learn about each scheduling type and how to use them in the Connect API."

+product-type: "connect"
-content-type: "connect-guide"
+content-type: "guide"
 content-id: "replication-scheduling-for-sources"

+key: "connect-scheduling"

 layout: general
 sidebar: on-page

-permalink: /stitch-connect/guides/replication-scheduling-for-sources
+# -------------------------- #
+#      GUIDE PAGE INFO       #
+# -------------------------- #

+## This is used only on the /stitch-connect/guides page.
+doc-type: "concept"
 icon: clock
 order: 4

-toc: false
-summary: false
-feedback: false

-summary: "Stitch supports three replication scheduling methods: Replication Frequency, Anchor Scheduling, and Advanced Scheduling.
-Learn about each scheduling type and how to use them in the Connect API."
-## This is used only on the /stitch-connect/guides page.
-description: "Learn how to use each of Stitch's replication scheduling methods via the API."
+description: "Learn how to use each of Stitch's replication scheduling methods via the Connect API."

 # -------------------------- #